December 08, 2023@ 01:41 AM

 BS in IET is a 4-years degree program with two semesters each year, a large part of the curriculum is dedicated to practical experience in the form of lab work, student projects, and one semester in industry.
 In the first two years, the core curriculum will focus on the foundational coursework in mathematics, physics, and basic computing.
 At the beginning of the third year, the rich set of IET elective courses will continue with in-depth knowledge of digital computation, computer hardware, software, application tradeoffs, and the basic modeling techniques representing the computing process.
 The final year will cover complementary courses, including Engineering Design, Engineering Laboratory, Systems Management, and industrial placement.
 At the end of each semester, the students are required to pass through various internal evaluations, assignments, and theories.

-PEO 5: Live and work as a contributing, well-rounded member of society exhibiting intellectual breadth and practice IT management functions creatively, sensitively, and responsibly in contemporary global and societal environments.
+PEO 3: Contribute as a well-rounded member of society by practicing information engineering technology’s function creatively, sensitively, and responsibly in contemporary globally challenging environments.

 NSU has adopted National Technology Council’s student outcomes for the Information Engineering Technology program.
 The outcomes of the program to be acquired by students are:

-(i) Engineering Technology Knowledge (SA1): An ability to apply knowledge of mathematics, natural science, Engineering Technology fundamentals, and Engineering Technology specialization to defined and applied Engineering Technology procedures, processes, systems, or methodologies.
+(i) Engineering Technology Knowledge: An ability to apply knowledge of mathematics, natural science, engineering technology fundamentals, and engineering technology specialization to defined and applied engineering technology procedures, processes, systems, and methodologies.

-(ii) Problem Analysis (SA2): An ability to identify, formulate, research literature, and analyze broadly defined Engineering Technology problems reaching substantiated conclusions using analytical tools appropriate to the discipline or area of specialization.
+(ii) Problem Analysis: An ability to identify, formulate, research literature, and analyze broadly defined engineering technology problems reaching substantiated conclusions using analytical tools appropriate to the discipline or area of specialization.

-(iii) Design/Development of Solutions (SA3): An ability to design solutions for broadly- defined Engineering Technology problems and contribute to the design of systems, components or processes to meet specified needs with appropriate consideration for public health and safety, cultural, societal, and environmental considerations.
+(iii) Design/Development of Solutions: An ability to design solutions for broadly defined engineering technology problems and contribute to designing systems, components, or processes to meet specified needs with appropriate consideration for public health and safety, cultural, societal, and environmental considerations.

-(iv) Investigation (SA4): An ability to conduct investigations of broadly defined problems; locate, search and select relevant data from codes, databases, and literature, design and conduct experiments to provide valid conclusions.
+(iv) Investigation: An ability to conduct investigations of broadly defined problems; locate, search, and select relevant data from codes, databases, and literature, design, and conduct experiments to provide valid conclusions.

-(v) Modern Tool Usage (SA5): An ability to select and apply appropriate techniques, resources, and modern technology and IT tools, including prediction and modeling, to broadly defined Engineering Technology problems, with an understanding of the limitations.
+(v) Modern Tool Usage: An ability to select and apply appropriate techniques, resources, and modern technology and IT tools, including prediction and modeling, to broadly defined engineering technology problems, with an understanding of limitations.

-(vi) The Engineering Technologist and Society (SA6): An ability to demonstrate understanding of the societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to Engineering Technology practice and solutions to broadly defined Engineering Technology problems.
+(vi) Engineering Technologist and Society: An ability to demonstrate understanding of the societal, health, safety, legal and cultural issues, and the consequent responsibilities relevant to engineering technology practice and solutions to broadly defined problems.

-(vii) Environment and Sustainability (SA7): An ability to understand and evaluate the sustainability and impact of Engineering Technology work in the solution of broadly defined Engineering Technology problems in societal and environmental contexts.
+(vii) Environment and Sustainability: An ability to understand and evaluate the sustainability and impact of engineering technology work to solve broadly defined problems in societal and environmental contexts.

-(viii) Ethics (SA8): Understand and commit to professional ethics and responsibilities and norms of Engineering Technology practice
+(viii) Ethics: Understand and commit to professional ethics, responsibilities and norms of engineering technology practices.

-(ix) Individual and Team Work (SA9): An ability to Function effectively as an individual, and as a member or leader in diverse teams.
+(ix) Individual and Team Work: An ability to function effectively as an individual and as a member or leader in diverse teams.

-(x) Communication (SA10): An ability to communicate effectively on broadly defined Engineering Technology activities with the Engineering Technologist community and with society at large, by being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
+(x) Communication: An ability to communicate effectively on broadly defined engineering technology activities with specialists in the field & with society at large; comprehend, write effective reports, design documentation, make effective presentations, give and receive clear instructions.

-(xi) Project Management (SA11): An ability to demonstrate knowledge and understanding of Engineering Technology management principles and apply these to one's own work, as a member or leader in a team, and to manage projects in multidisciplinary environments.
+(xi) Project Management: An ability to demonstrate knowledge and understanding of engineering technology management principles and apply these to one's work as a member or leader in a team and to manage projects in multidisciplinary environments.

-(xii) Lifelong Learning (SA12): An ability to recognize the need for, and have the ability to engage in independent and life-long learning in specialist Engineering Technologies.
+(xii) Lifelong Learning: An ability to recognize the need for and engage in independent and life-long learning in specialized engineering technologies.